bettergovph/docs/README.md

 Documentation site for the BetterGov platform built with Fumadocs and Next.js.

+Visit the live documentation at: **[docs.bettergov.ph](https://docs.bettergov.ph)**

 ## About

-BetterGov.ph is a community-led initiative to create a better and more usable Philippine national government website.
-This documentation provides guides, API references, and resources for contributors and users.
+This repository contains the documentation for BetterGov.ph - a community-led initiative to create a better and more usable Philippine national government website.

 ## Getting Started